Keith-Khadar/Gh05t/eeg_gui/README.md

 - **`requirements.txt`**: List of required Python libraries.

 ## Troubleshooting
-- The ESP32-C6 needs to have code uploaded everytime the BLE server shuts down.
-After 1-2 minutes idle, the BLE server will stop showing to the scanners.
-This requires reuploading the code.
+- The clear button does not clear the plots when connected over Bluetooth.

 ## Future Work

 - The GUI can currently only read from .edf files when uploading.
 Future work would include expanding the capabilities to .csv, .dat, and .txt files.
 - Apply ability for the user to change the layout or types of plots shown.
 - Add the capability to import ML model to plot markers or notes on the waveform.
 - When connected to bluetooth, only the waveform plot uses the information in real-time.
 The frequency and topomap needs to also be updated.
+- The EEG topography map is not connected to real information.
+In the future, this will be show the real locations of the electrodes on the headset and determine the contour lines/distribution frequency on the head.